-- The lifestyle strategy's growth phase structure invests in equities and other growth-seeking assets with the aim to provide growth with moderate volatility and some protection against erosion in real value by inflation. - Based on their understanding of the Plan's membership, the investment strategy aims to provide a suitable balance between risk and return in the "growth" phase. - As a member's account grows, investment risk will have a greater impact on member outcomes.
-Therefore, the Directors believe that a default strategy which seeks to reduce investment risk as the member approaches retirement is appropriate, whilst retaining return seeking assets.
+The lifestyle strategy's growth phase structure invests only in equities until 15 years prior to the TRA and then diversifies through an allocation to other growth-seeking assets with the aim of providing growth with reducing volatility from 15 years prior to TRA and some protection against erosion in real value by inflation.

-- Members generally take some of their account as a Pension Commencement Lump Sum and so 25% of the Drawdown focused lifestyle is allocated to cash at retirement. - Having a default option that targets income drawdown does not mean that members have to take their benefits in this way at retirement it merely determines the default investment strategy that will be in place preretirement.
+- Based on their understanding of the Plan's membership, the investment strategy aims to provide a suitable balance between risk and return in the "growth" phase. - As a member's account grows, investment risk will have a greater impact on member outcomes.
+Therefore, the Directors believe that a default strategy which seeks to reduce investment risk as the member approaches retirement is appropriate, whilst retaining return seeking assets. - Members generally take some of their account as a Pension Commencement Lump Sum and so 25% of the Drawdown focused lifestyle is allocated to cash at retirement. - Having a default option that targets income drawdown does not mean that members have to take their benefits in this way at retirement - it merely determines the default investment strategy that will be in place preretirement. - 3.6 Policy on illiquid investments in the default option